librenms/librenms/doc/Extensions/Plugin-System.md

 The built in hooks support authorize and data methods.

 These methods are called with [Dependency Injection](https://laravel.com/docs/container#method-invocation-and-injection) Hooks with relevant database models will include them in these calls.
+Each class file will implement at most one hook.
 Additionally, the settings argument may be included to inject the plugin settings into the method.

+Note that namespace in all class files must match `PluginName`.

 #### Data